lavandesh/calculator-behavior-1/Multiplication.md

 Given the calculator is ON

+When I type in "positive number"
+And I press "multiply"
+And I type in another "positive number"
+And I press "multiply"
+And I type in another "positive number"
+And I press "equals"

+Then I get "multiplied number" as a result

 ## Scenario: Range of operand exceeds allowed limit

 Given the calculator is ON

+When I enter a 'number' larger than the biggest integer

+Then display 'too large to handle' as a result

 ## Scenario: Pressing "multiply button" more than once

 Given the calculator is ON

+When I enter a 'number'
+and I press 'multiply' three time consecutively and I enter another 'number' and press equals

+Then display 'multiplied number' as a result

 ## Scenario: Interleaving operators (Press *, then press /, then press +)

 Given the calculator is ON

+When I enter a 'number'
+and press 'multiply'
+and press 'divide'
+and press 'add'
+and enter 'another number'
+and press equals

+Then 'added number' is displayed as a result

 ## Scenario: Decimal value capping

 Given the calculator is ON

+When I multiply two numbers
+whose multiplication has more than 9 digits after decimal point

+Then display multiplied number rounded upto 8 digits